 Campus Champions Fellows Program

 The cyberinfrastructure expertise developed by high-end application support staff in XSEDE's Extended Collaborative Support Services (ECSS) program can be difficult to disseminate to the large numbers of researchers who would benefit from this knowledge.
-XSEDE Campus Champions (CC) serve as local experts on XSEDE.
+Among their many roles, XSEDE Campus Champions (CC) serve as local experts on national cyberinfrastructure resources and organizations, such as XSEDE.
 Champions are closely connected to those doing cutting-edge research on their campuses.
 The goal of the Campus Champions (CC) Fellows program is to increase cyberinfrastructure expertise on campuses by including CCs as partners in XSEDE's Extended Collaborative Support Services (ECSS) projects.